IdeaCentre A series: A700

-Released in March 2011, the A700 all-in-one desktop was equipped with an Intel i-720QM 1.60 GHz processor, 8GB DDR3 SDRAM, a 23-inch display with a maximum resolution of 1920x1080 and multitouch features, 1TB SATA II 7200 RPM hard disk drive, and AMD ATI Mobility Radeon HD 5650 discrete graphics.
+Released in March 2011, the A700 all-in-one desktop was equipped with an Intel i-720QM 1.60 GHz processor, 8 GB DDR3 SDRAM, a 23-inch display with a maximum resolution of 1920x1080 and multitouch features, 1 TB SATA II 7200 RPM hard disk drive, and AMD ATI Mobility Radeon HD 5650 discrete graphics.
 The A700 also came with Dolby stereo sound and JBL speakers, had dimensions of 16.9 x 22.4 x 2.8 inches and weighed 32.6 pounds.
 The pros of the desktop were listed as the large screen with multi-touch capabilities, the TV tuner and the HDMI IN port.
 The cons were listed as the ‘quirky’ touchscreen and the speakers.

 A320

 The A320 was the successor to the A310 and Lenovo's slimmest AIO at the time.
-The desktop was 18mm thick at its thinnest point.
+The desktop was 18 mm thick at its thinnest point.
 The desktop also offered a 1080p 21.5 inch display, options for an Intel Core i3 or Core i5 Sandy Bridge processor.
-Other specifications on the desktop included up to 8GB of RAM, a 750GB hard disk drive, and a built-in TV tuner.
+Other specifications on the desktop included up to 8 GB of RAM, a 750 GB hard disk drive, and a built-in TV tuner.
 Users could watch TV without booting the operating system.